youtube/cobalt/cobalt/site/docs/reference/starboard/modules/15/socket.md

 return value indicates whether the option was actually set.

-`socket`: The SbSocket for which the option is set. `value`: If set to `true`, then `period` specifies the minimum time (SbTime) is always in microseconds) between keep-alive packets.
-If set to `false`, `period` is ignored. `period`:
-The time between keep-alive packets.
+`socket`: The SbSocket for which the option is set. `value`: If set to `true`, then `period` specifies the minimum time in microseconds between keep-alive packets.
+If set to `false`, `period` is ignored. `period`: The time in microseconds between keep-alive packets.
 This value is only relevant if `value` is `true`.

 #### Declaration

 ```
-bool SbSocketSetTcpKeepAlive(SbSocket socket, bool value, SbTime period)
+bool SbSocketSetTcpKeepAlive(SbSocket socket, bool value, int64_t period)
 ```

 ### SbSocketSetTcpNoDelay